 He stuck his head in the door.
 “Good morning, is that you, Anthony?”

-“Yes,” said his colleague, hunched to plug a laptop power cord into a socket.
+“Yes,” said his colleague and a fellow spiritual brother, hunched to plug a laptop power cord into a socket.

 “I thought I saw the lights off in your bedroom when I was leaving?”